christophersanborn/dev.bitshares.works/docs/bts_guide/tutorials/confidential-transactions.rst

     2000 BTS to  bobby
       receipt: 82NxBJ6S9Un4zima1mzyboqRZqyKaZW6bExrystPwFdXvzUBJSjGeaqy4sTrUipBiBpm4CrLTvCJZfqDaAaqEpmxWAWAKhi2GmnuT7nLU6n18GWjLxUnpskyywA8qCBw9VTAvaxtrk6zfndvLJ2txvjq9cTT16QRXdqPQ75GJNpFRtxx16NzJiZEY49Q3yBATFs1g5NkGAMsmx4ffgwnFeMPBqi58cSZxuTAWKNdvzYm3NyK3w3K3462AbutEF9TyNGEfHidvAff

-    20 BTS to  peter
-      receipt: cwBmzA36dZRmuXXJR8tTQs2Dif6AK9AqYGetDT2E4u4GSVbMKEiTi54saot4e1FUDnNPz41uFDLDLYcpXg32nBGs6Afu2G6rpguiAiTdM99JdfKZy8WTkKF2npd1hcRf2Qp5kkRm4ucsAi4Fzb2M3MSfw4r56ucztRisk9JJjLdqFjUPqYu1Bc23cPvzSAyPGEJTLkVpih

-In this case the only thing the public sees is that account 'peter' sent 4800 BTS to four different places.
-Note that although 800 and 2000 BTS were sent to the alice confidential account they do not show up that way on the blockchain.
+In this case the only thing the public sees is that account 'peters-public-registered-account' sent 4800 BTS to three different blinded destinations.
+Note that although a sum of 2800 BTS were sent to the alice confidential account, and 2000 to the bobby confidential account, there is nothing on the blockchain that identifies either Alice or Bob as the recipients.
+(Although Peter is visible as the sender, since the balance was initially public.)

-**Conclusion**: The outside world has no idea *how much* is in each output, only that they all add up to 4800 BTS.
+**Conclusion**: The outside world has no idea *how much* is in each individual blinded output, or who is in control of each one, only that together they all add up to 4800 BTS.

 |